The Element Cup is the latest special league occurring in the Go Battle League of Pokémon Go.

 Our Pokémon Go Element Cup recommendations in National Pokédex order:

-Type: Grass and poison-type
+Type: Grass / Poison

 When it comes to Bulbasaur, the obvious main advantage is that it's part poison-type.
 This makes Bulbasaur an excellent counter for its fellow grass-type Pokémon and others like Cottonee.